Studentdeveloperclub/Web-Dev-RoadMap/README.md

 We offer three main sources of learning:

 **For Beginners:** Dive into video tutorials for a more intuitive grasp of concepts.
 If you have a mentor, they might supplement these tutorials with insights gained from their own experiences.
-> we followe CodeWithHarry Youtube channel as mentor
+> we follow CodeWithHarry Youtube channel as mentor

 **For Intermediates:** Get into the habit of reading documentation.
 Not everything is covered in tutorials, but technologies are well-documented, providing step-by-step instructions on usage.
 Familiarize yourself with documentation to broaden your understanding.
 > we follow w3 school as intermediate documentation beacuse it is easy to understand